LdnGeneNet/LondonGeneticsNetwork/annualmeeting.md

 The event will be held at the **Lecture theatre AP1, Austin Pearce (AP) Building, University of Surrey, Guildford, Surrey, GU2 7XH**.

-The Austin Pearce (AP) Building in University of Surrey is shown on this map as Building 5 in navy, on square D5.
+The Austin Pearce (AP) Building in University of Surrey is shown on this map as Building 5 in navy, on square D5. **Please refer to the detailed instruction and accessibility routes at https://www.accessable.co.uk/venues/austin-pearce-building-block-ap**.

 <p align="left">
   <img src="{{ "/" | relative_url }}meeting_info/surrey_map.png" width="1200" />